awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   + Okta
   + Microsoft Azure Active Directory \(Azure AD\)

   You can provide the plugin name and related values in the form of JDBC or ODBC settings or by using a profile\.
-For more information, see [Configure JDBC driver options](configure-jdbc-connection.md#configure-jdbc-options) and [Configure ODBC driver options](configure-odbc-connection.md#configure-odbc-options)\.
+For more information, see [Options for JDBC driver version 2\.1 configuration](jdbc20-configuration-options.md) and [Configure ODBC driver options](configure-odbc-connection.md#configure-odbc-options)\.

 For more information, see [Configure a JDBC or ODBC connection to use IAM credentials](generating-iam-credentials-configure-jdbc-odbc.md)\.